 Robert Malmgren and Erik Johansson, two leading Swedish industrial security specialists, are the organizers of CS3STHLM.
 Their practical experiences are fundamental for the success of this summit.

-CS3STHLM offers four days full of opportunities for increased knowledge - two days of practical tutorials followed by two days of presentations by top speakers from the ICS field.
+CS3STHLM offers three days full of opportunities for increased knowledge - one day of practical tutorials followed by two days of presentations by top speakers from the ICS field.

 CS3STHLM is a summit that offers generous time for lectures, networking and exchange of experiences on todays challenges in regard to ICS/SCADA security, together with practical advises on how to go about to manage them.
 The summit is built up by a mix of presentations from two stages, practical demonstrations in the ICS lab, lightning talks and the Hallway Track for networking.